code4it-dev/c4it-notes/content/csharp-tip/03-datetimekind/index.md

 ---
-title: 'C# tip: create correct DateTimes with DateTimeKind'
+title: "C# tip: create correct DateTimes with DateTimeKind"
 date: 2021-08-07
 tags:
   - CSharp
 url: /csharptips/datetimekind
 categories:
   - CSharp Tips
 summary: Creating simple DateTimes creates issues when handling timezones.
 You can solve some issues by using DateTimeKind
 ---